How to Publish a Short Story: 6 Steps to Perfect Your Submission

 Assuming you've already written your short story, now's the time to go back and revise it.
 You want to ensure that the story fits the guidelines of the publication to which you're submitting — so the first thing to check, other than basics like spelling and grammar, is the word count.

 The next step is to edit your work to be succinct and impactful: remember, short stories should be tiny but mighty!
 There's simply no space for elaborate purple prose — to that end, here are some tips to help you tighten your writing.

 Read your story aloud

-Sometimes you’ve gone over something so many times that your brain automatically skims over it — you know what comes next, so why read it too carefully?
-However, this skimming inevitably leads to you missing small errors and awkward phrasing in the text.
+Sometimes you've gone over something so many times that your brain automatically skims over it — you know what comes next, so why read it too carefully?
+However, this skimming inevitably leads to you missing minor errors and awkward phrasing in the text.
 To avoid that, read your story out loud.

 Remove glue words and redundancies

 When it comes to crafting a short narrative, be economical.
 You need to make sure each word counts!
 One of the most effective ways of trimming down unnecessarily long phrases is to remove glue words like "that" or "just."